delphiine/bank-app/README.md

 run:

 ```
-to ensure all access to all dependencies:
+to ensure access to all dependencies:
 npm install
 ```